OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.HealthChecks/README.md

 # Health Check (OrchardCore.HealthChecks)

-This module provides health check for the website.
+This module provides health checks for the tenant of Orchardcore application.

 ## Purpose

 Health checks are used by a container orchestrator or load balancer to quickly determine if a system is responding to requests normally.
 A container orchestrator might respond to a failing health check by halting a rolling deployment, or restarting a container.
 A load balancer might respond to a health check by routing traffic away from the failing instance of the service.

-## Liveness probe
+## Liveness Probe
 Liveness probe say: The application has crashed.
 You should shut it down and restart.

 ### Configuration in Docker
 Liveness probe can be used in Docker, which will be the most basic health check, and sufficient for many applications.